Cambridge-IoE-Group/Cambridge-IoE-Group.github.io/_pages/publications.md

 ## <span class="section-title" id="journal-papers">Journal Papers</span>
 <ol class="pubs" reversed>
+  <li>D. Aktas and O. B. Akan, “Flexure-FET-Based Receiver with Competitive Binding for Interference Mitigation in Molecular Communication," to appear in <strong>IEEE Transactions on Molecular, Biological, and Multi-Scale Communications</strong>, 2026.</li>
   <li>F. E. Bilgen and O. B. Akan, "Continuous Blood Monitoring with Particle-based Integrated Sensing and Communication (ISAC)," to appear in <strong>IEEE Nanotechnology Magazine</strong>, 2026.</li>
   <li>S. Zhang, and O. B. Akan, “Ion Transmitter for Molecular Communication,” to appear in <strong>IEEE Transactions on Molecular, Biological, and Multi-Scale Communications</strong>, 2026.</li>
   <li>M. Sahin and O. B. Akan, “Run-Length-Limited ISI-Mitigation (RLIM) Coding for Molecular Communication," to appear in <strong>IEEE Transactions on Molecular, Biological, and Multi-Scale Communications</strong>, 2026.</li>